Notice of Privacy Practices

 10319 Jefferson Hwy Baton Rouge, LA 70809

 This Notice of Privacy Practices covers an Affiliated Covered Entity (“ACE”).
-When this Notice refers to the Premier Health ACE, it is referring to Premier Health and each of the following subsidiaries and affiliates: [Convenient Care, Lake After Hours, Total Occupational Medicine, Lake Urgent Care, Lourdes After Hours, Lourdes Urgent Care, Rapides Urgent Care, Lake Charles Urgent Care, Total Urgent Care, IU Health Urgent Care, St. Vincent’s Urgent Care, Premier Medical Center, Family Physicians Urgent Care, LCMC Health Urgent Care, St. Francis Urgent Care, Freedom Urgent Care, ASH Urgent Care, St. Joseph Candler Urgent Care].
+When this Notice refers to the Premier Health ACE, it is referring to Premier Health and each of the following subsidiaries and affiliates: [Convenient Care, Lake After Hours, Total Occupational Medicine, Lake Urgent Care, Lourdes After Hours, Lourdes Urgent Care, Rapides Urgent Care, Lake Charles Urgent Care, Total Urgent Care, IU Health Urgent Care, St. Vincent’s Urgent Care, Family Physicians Urgent Care, LCMC Health Urgent Care, St. Francis Urgent Care, Freedom Urgent Care, St. Joseph’s/Candler Urgent Care, Family First Express Urgent Care, The UKHS St. Francis Campus Urgent Care, Trinity Health Of New England Urgent Care, UT Health East Texas Urgent Care].
 Each of the Premier Health subsidiaries or affiliates listed above is a covered entity under HIPAA.
 Pursuant to 45 C.F.R. § 164.105(b), each of the Premier Health subsidiaries or affiliates hereby designates itself as a single covered entity for purposes of compliance with HIPAA.
 This designation may be amended from time-to-time to add new covered entities that are under the common control and ownership of Premier Health.
 To obtain a list of the most current listing of these entities, please contact the Privacy Officer.
-“ACE” amended March 2019.
+“ACE” amended September 2020.